The best diet for weight loss: The bottom line

 Fail-safe guidelines for any weight loss diet

-Although many different diets can help with weight loss, some tips can be incorporated in all of them:
+Although many different diets can help with weight loss, some tips can be incorporated into all of them:

 - Avoid ultra-processed foods, such as biscuits, cakes and soft drinks.